-Students at the École Acadienne de Truro are going into business selling wares from jewelry to s’mores at the Farmers Market this Saturday as they learn about money management.
+Students at the École Acadienne de Truro are going into business selling wares from jewellery to s’mores at the Farmers Market this Saturday as they get to grips with money management.

 Running for its second summer, the 14 children were lent $30 each and told to buy supplies at local businesses to create a product they could sell, with the expectation they would pay back their starting funds and perhaps make a little profit.

 “It’s amazing – I’ve been working with youth for the last 15 years and working with kids who are motivated makes all the difference.
 It makes my job easier and very, very rewarding, these kids show up with ideas in mind and they’re raring to go,” said project co-ordinator Kevin Poirier.